azureossd/azureossd.github.io/_posts/2022-09-19-Using-Python-to-interact-with-and-manage-Azure-AD-apps-and-Azure-Service-Principals.md

 Sometimes it may be needed to create, edit, manage or do some other operations on Azure AD applications and Service Principals.
 With Python and Azure, you can do that.

-# Available ways to interact
-As of writing this, there are a few ways you can go about doing this:
+As of writing this, there are a few ways you can go about doing this.

 ## Azure Active Directory Graph libraries for Python
 - [Azure Active Directory Graph libraries for Python](https://learn.microsoft.com/en-us/python/api/overview/azure/microsoft-graph?view=azure-python)